Post Summary: Day Trips From Eugene Oregon (Coast, Mountains, + Everything In Between)

 Located a convenient 45-miles from downtown Eugene, Oakridge is one of the easiest day trips from Eugene Oregon to get away in the mountains.
 It’s perfect for everyone from a hardcore biker to easygoing families!

 Not a biker?
 There’s still tons for you to experience out in Oakridge!
 Here are some activities we recommend in the area:

 Salt Creek Falls

 Salt Creek Falls is an easy stop on any road trip – you can see the second highest falls in Oregon right from the observation platform above.
 (It’s a 286-foot single-drop waterfall!)

 You can also opt to hike down closer to the base and feel the mist on your face for a closer-up experience.
 Just be cautious because part of the trail was washed away some time ago – the trail has yet to be repaired!

 Diamond Creek Falls

-Diamond Creek Falls is an easy extension off of Salt Creek Falls.
+An epic hike to Diamond Creek Falls is an easy extension right off of the Salt Creek Falls trail!